IGBB/rohu-genome/manuscript.md

 The final assembly consisted of 25 chromosome length scaffolds and 2844 unplaced scaffolds, ranging in size from 1,479bp to 7.18 Mb.
 Table [@tbl:assembly] contains a common assembly statistics for each step.
 The final genome size is 97.9% of the estimated genome size.
-The annotation pipeline produced 34,590 primary transcripts, 24,385 surviving the AED filter.
+The annotation pipeline produced 51,079 primary transcripts, 31,274 surviving the AED, gap, and overlapping filters.
-BUSCO analysis show the genome completely contains 98.1% of the 3640 orthologs in the actinopterygii_odb10 database with 36 (1%) duplicated;
+BUSCO analysis show the genome completely contains 98.1% of the 3640 orthologs in the actinopterygii_odb10 database with 37 (1%) duplicated;
-however, the filtered transcriptome only contained 80% of the total orthologs complete with 70 duplicated.
+while, the filtered transcriptome contains 84.5% of the total orthologs complete with 74 duplicated.
 A complete comparison of the BUSCO analyses can be found in Table [@tbl:busco].

 | n    | n:500 | L50 | min  | N75      | N50      | N25      | E-size   | max      | sum      | name    |